finom/check-imports/README.md

 ## How it works

-1. The library gets all .js, .jsx, .ts files by a given path;
+1. The library gets all .js, .jsx, .ts, .mjs, .mts, .cjs files from CWD or directory relative to CWD that's defined with `-d` flag;
-2. Builds AST tree via [ts-morph](https://www.npmjs.com/package/ts-morph);
-3. Retrieves import paths from `import from`, `require()`, `import()`;
+2. Builds AST via [ts-morph](https://www.npmjs.com/package/ts-morph) and retrieves import paths from `import from`, `require()`, `import()`;
-4. Runs the following filtering and mapping:
+3. Runs the following filtering and mapping:
     1. Ignore relative paths;
     2. Ignore built-in NodeJS modules such as `node:path`, `path`, `node:fs`, `fs`, etc;
     3. Retrieve module names (`lodash/pick` becomes `lodash`);
     4. Retrieve module names from scoped packages (`@scope/module/foo/bar` becomes `@scope/module`);
     5. Get rid of Webpack syntax (`foo!bar!baz?quux=bat&xyzzy=plugh` becomes `baz`);
-5. Finds a closest package.json file relative to the file with import;
+4. Finds a closest package.json file relative to the file with import;
-6. Compares its contents with the retrieved list of imports and if `update` option is set to `true` the script updates it.
+5. Compares its contents with the retrieved list of imports and if `update` option is set to `true` the script updates it.
     1. If `ignore` option is provided then `"dependencies"` aren't going to be updated with a given dependency or multiple dependencies;
     2. If a dependency already exists either at `"dependencies"`, `"optionalDependencies"`, `"devDependencies"` or `"peerDependencies"` then `"dependencies"` aren't going to be updated and a dependency version remains the same;
     3. If none of these two, a dependency of a latest version is retrieved from NPM registry and going to be added to `"dependencies"`.